jeka-kiselyov/ethtplink/README.md

 #### ethtplink status

 Display information about daemon status and list of rigs defined.
+Start with this command, it will show you some hints if there're no settings set.

 ```
 info: EtherTPLink service is currently running